 - 1/8 teaspoon cream of tartar (do not skip!)

 - Preheat oven to 350°F (177°C).
 Line a 12-count muffin pan with cupcake liners.
 Line a 2nd 12-count muffin pan with 6 liners.
 (This recipe yields about 18).

-- Make the crust: Using a food processor, pulse the graham crackers into crumbs-- if they aren't crumbs already.
+- Make the crust: Using a food processor, grind the graham crackers, to yield about 1 1/2 cups crumbs.
 Pour into a medium bowl and stir in sugar and melted butter until combined.
 (You can also pulse it all together in the food processor.)
 Spoon 1 and 1/2 Tablespoons of crust into each cupcake liner.
 Press down tightly to create a tight and firm crust.
 Set aside.
 (No need to pre-bake.)